joshddunn/pac/README.md

 You must include function identifiers in your `PACFILE` in order to use them.
 See the `Library` section to learn more about the functions.

-To compile your project into the `game.p8` file run
+To compile your project into the `game.p8` file, run

     ruby pac.rb